rust-lang/book/nostarch/chapter20.md

 The `stringify!` macro used here is built into Rust.
 It takes a Rust expression, such as `1 + 2`, and at compile time turns the expression into a string literal, such as `"1 + 2"`.
-This is different from `format!` or `println!`, macros which evaluate the expression and then turn the result into a `String`.
+This is different from `format!` or `println!`, which are macros that evaluate the expression and then turn the result into a `String`.
 There is a possibility that the `#name` input might be an expression to print literally, so we use `stringify!`.
 Using `stringify!` also saves an allocation by converting `#name` to a string literal at compile time.

 At this point, `cargo build` should complete successfully in both `hello_macro` and `hello_macro_derive`.
 Let’s hook up these crates to the code in Listing